 Even though we’re nearly in back to school mode, it is still incredibly hot and summer-like at our house.
 We wanted to celebrate with yet another screen-free activity for kids.
 To celebrate the (almost) end of summer, we made a jellyfish discovery bottle.
 We’ve seen these floating (ha) around online for a long time, and we’ve always wanted to try our own version!

 Follow the directions below to make your own jellyfish discovery bottle.
+Scroll to the bottom of the post for more ocean thematic unit ideas!

 How to Make a Jellyfish Discovery Bottle